Knoxville High School (Tennessee): History

 After the school was closed, the city school district used the building for administrative offices.
 Following consolidation of the city and county schools, Knox County Schools has used the building for adult education.

 Building

 The original Knoxville High School building was designed in a classical revival style by Knoxville architect Albert Baumann Sr., who also designed the Knoxville Post Office and Federal Building, the Andrew Johnson Hotel, and the Cherokee Country Club, as well as some of the city's early-20th-century Victorian homes.
 The building was expanded in both 1914 and 1920 to accommodate increased enrollment.

 The building is included in the Emory Place Historic District, which was listed on the National Register of Historic Places on November 10, 1994.
 Knox Heritage, a local historic preservation organization, included it on its 2010 "Fragile Fifteen" list of endangered historic properties due to concerns about its ongoing maintenance.
 A World War I monument, erected in 1921, stands on the school's front lawn.

+Conversion to Senior Housing

+In 2015, Knoxville High went under renovation as Dover Development began the process of converting the former school building into a senior housing campus.
+The renovation took 3 years with the grand opening taking place in 2018.